Netherlands3D/twin/Packages/eu.netherlands3d.coordinates/README.md

 This package exposes a unit called Coordinate that is related to a specific Coordinate Reference System (CRS) and represents a _coordinate_ in that CRS using 2 or 3 or more _points_.

-Example, describing longitude 10.02, latitude 20.01 and height 0 in the WGS-84, or EPSG:4326, Coordinate
+Example, describing longitude 10.02, latitude 20.01 in the WGS-84, or EPSG:4326, Coordinate Reference System.
-Reference System.

 ```
-$coordinate = new Coordinate(CoordinateSystem.EPSG_4326, 10.02, 20.01, 0);
+$coordinate = new Coordinate(CoordinateSystem.EPSG_4326, 10.02, 20.01);
 ```

 ### Converting to another CoordinateSystem